-The city is unfortunately very segregated and the favelas are climbing up the slopes, spreading violence and crime across the urban area.
-Even the SWAT teams are hesitant to enter the favelas, and I can understand why.
-For a fictionalized view of the favelas, have a look at the film “City of God” from last year, shot on location (no pun intended) in the poorest neighborhoods of Rio.
+Because make no mistake, there is darkness in this city.
+From Corcovado I see favelas spilling down the hillsides like confetti.
+Rio is very segregated and has to deal with violence and crime across the area.
+Even the SWAT teams are reluctant to enter the favelas.
+For a fictionalized view of the situation, have a look at the film “City of God” from last year, shot on location (no pun intended) in the poorest neighborhoods of Rio.

-While traveling on the yellow tram through the bohemian hills of Santa Teresa, I also had a rendez-vous with the young locals who were trying to grab my backpack.
-A bit tense, but encounters like these always remind me of the privilege many of us take for granted, and how grateful I am to be able to make these kinds of travel.
+While traveling on the yellow tram going through the bohemian hills of Santa Teresa, I had a rendez-vous with the young locals who were trying to grab my backpack.
+A bit tense, but encounters like these always remind me of the privilege many of us take for granted, and how grateful I am to be able to make this kinds of journey at all.

 Copacabana is a beautiful two-mile stretch of sand shaped as a crescent, where the eastern part ends with Pão de Açúcar, the Sugarloaf Mountain.
-Beaches are likely the only place in the city where rich and poor can meet as equals, but the sandy shores are divided into other parts instead.
+Beaches are likely the only place in the city where rich and poor can meet as equals.
+Everyone are drinking plastic cups full of strong caipirinhas, the national drink with the punch of a street brawler and the smile of a supermodel.

 Comments